whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/04-digital-painting/04-04-crop-and-thirds-composition-exercise.md

 ### Add Rule of Thirds Grid in Photoshop

+1. In Photoshop, in the top menu bar:
+   - On Windows: Edit > Preferences > Guides, Grids & Slices > change Grid preferences to Gridline every 100% and 3 Subdivisions.
-1. In Photoshop > Preferences > Guides, Grids & Slices > change Grid preferences to Gridline every 100% and 3 Subdivisions.
+   - On Mac: Photoshop > Settings > Guides, Grids & Slices > change Grid preferences to Gridline every 100% and 3 Subdivisions.
 2. To be able to see the grid, in the menu bar go to View > Show > Grid or (Command + ‘) (Control + ‘)
 3. Select the Line Tool.
 4. Change the height and width to a suitable size and select a stroke and fill color.